sakshamsoni97/mrpeanutbutter-slack-bot/README.md

 3. Documentation - \
     a. add docstrings to all functions
     b. add installation and start-up instructions to README
+4. create config (yml) file for parameters like scheduling freq etc.

 # Authors
 Saksham - @sakshamsoni97 \